GECO-project/DigitalCommunities/README.md

 ## Prerequisites

-A .env.local file has to be added with the following filds:
+A .env.local file has to be added with the following fields:

 ```js
 NEXT_PUBLIC_SUPABASE_URL = REAL_URL;